LorenzoRottigni/md-documentations/machine-learning/udemy-bootcamp/17-k-means-clustering/17-k-means-clustering.md

 <img src="https://storage.rottigni.tech/fs/github/images/ML/elbow-method.png" alt="elbow method lineplot" width="500"/>

 It's named elbow method because the K value we're looking for is the one at which the SSE curve has an elbow, that is a sharp change in direction.
+Keep in mind that K means clustering is an unsupervised learning algorithm, so it's aim is to find patterns in the data.
+This means that it's not possible to use the SSE to choose the best K value, because the SSE will always decrease as K increases.
+The elbow method is just a way to choose a K value that is reasonable for the data.